-- A. Increase public access to Dietetics and Nutrition services by providing for the mutual recognition of other Member State Licenses; - B. Provide opportunities for interstate practice by Licensed Dietitians who meet uniform licensure requirements. - C. Eliminate the necessity for Licenses in multiple States; - D. Reduce administrative burden on Member States: - E. Enhance the States' ability to protect the public's health and safety; - F. Encourage the cooperation of Member States in regulating multistate practice of Licensed Dietitians; - G. Support relocating Active Military and their spouses; - H. Enhance the exchange of licensure, investigative, and disciplinary information among Member States; - I. Support the uniformity of Licensed Dietitian licensure requirements throughout the States; and - J. Invest all Member States with the authority to hold a Licensed Dietitian accountable for meeting all State practice laws in the State in which the patient is located at the time care is rendered through the mutual recognition of Member State Licenses;
+- A. Increase public access to dietetics services; - B. Provide opportunities for interstate practice by Licensed Dietitians who meet uniform requirements; - C. Eliminate the necessity for Licenses in multiple States; - D. Reduce administrative burden on Member States and Licensees; - E. Enhance the States' ability to protect the public's health and safety; - F. Encourage the cooperation of Member States in regulating multistate practice of Licensed Dietitians; - G. Support relocating Active Military Members and their spouses; - H. Enhance the exchange of licensure, investigative, and disciplinary information among Member States; and - I. Vest all Member States with the authority to hold a Licensed Dietitian accountable for meeting all State practice laws in the State in which the patient is located at the time care is rendered.